 - Pour all the ingredients into the spray bottle.
 You may want a funnel to put the ingredients into the bottle.

 - Shake it all up!!

-- Spray it an wet hair and scrunch your hair.
+- Spray it to wet hair evenly and scrunch your hair.

 - You can twirl 2 inch sections of your hair around your fingers to add definition to your hair.